forthy42/net2o/wiki/threat-model.md

 2. You trust those you communicate with to the extent that they also have access to the communication you have with them.
 You use your communication to verify that they deserve that trust.
+This is particularly important when you want to publish: everybody is your reader.

-3. You trust the authors of the software you use, and the auditors of this software, but to make sure that trust is deserved, they make their sources available.
+3. You trust the authors of the software you use, and the auditors of this software, but to make sure that trust is deserved, they make their sources available, and their development process transparent.

 4. You keep as much data on your own systems, and encrypt it when it is stored or transmitted elsewhere, but to enable public contacts, you